 Peppermint has a soothing quality that helps with coughing associated with colds and flu.
-It also helps with sore throats and sinus inflammation.
-Because it helps also aids the body in fighting off bacteria, it is an active ingredient in lung cleansing products like AllerTrex™.
+It also helps with sore throats and sinus irritation.
+Because it helps also aids the body in fighting off harmful organisms, it is an active ingredient in lung cleansing products like Allertrex®.

 Eucalyptus is another herb that helps with lung cleansing.
 It possesses expectorant properties, helps fight bacteria, and attacks viruses.
 It can also be used as a topical ointment for chest congestion and a stopped up nose.
 Aboriginal medicine highly regarded it for its calming, soothing properties.